 Introduction

 The content for the chemical library comes from Physiolibrary, a library for physiological calculations (Mateják, 2014; Mateják, et al., 2014).
 We used Physiolibrary to implement the most extensive model of human physiology in 2010: HumMod (Hester, et al., 2011; Kofránek, et al., 2011; Mateják and Kofránek, 2011).
 We named our extended model Physiomodel, and we have continued to extend it at more detailed microscopic and chemical levels.
 The macroscopic processes and regulations of human physiology are already validated by experiments on animals and humans (Kulhánek, et al., 2010).
 However, the chemical processes of the models were (until now) conceived in terms of black boxes with inputs and outputs defined more by empirical relationships than by strict physical theory.
 Focusing on empirical behavior meant that expectations of the elementary processes were well formed.
-The new library starts to theoretically describe these processes in more detail, using latest modern and fundamental relations of thermodynamics and physical chemistry (Mortimer, 2008).
+The new library starts to theoretically describe these processes in more detail, using latest modern and fundamental relations of thermodynamics, compliant to psychical chemistry textbooks, such as (Mortimer, 2008).
 This chemical library allows us to move different substances in different directions across a membrane at the same time, which was not possible when using, for example, the Modelica.Fluid package (Casella, et al., 2006) because stream constructs move the substances only in the direction of the main solution stream.

 This new chemical library is more suited to understanding the detailed electrochemical environment of human cells and cellular electrochemical processes, at task at which the Physiolibrary failed.
 For example, we found that the equilibrium of osmolarities (as validated and verified for macroscopic and capillary membranes) was not in good agreement with measured data of cellular membranes.
 The real data of human blood include the total molarity of plasma at 289 mmol/L and the molarity of intracellular space of erythrocytes at 207 mmol/L at osmotic equilibrium, as presented by (Raftos, et al., 1990).
 These values are definitely not the same, and the explanation for these disproportions can be found in physical chemistry (Mortimer, 2008).
 However, when the electrochemical potential from the original data was calculated, it was found that electrochemical potential is in equilibrium instead of a state of osmolarity.
 Therefore, equilibrating the electrochemical potential instead of osmolarity can help us to describe each type of membrane and each type of substance, reaching the expected values as measured in osmotic experiments for both organ and cellular membranes.